mertsalovda/NetLog/README.md

 }
 ```

-Step 4.
 Create and add an interceptor to your OkHttpClient

 ```kotlin
    fun provideOkHttpClient(): OkHttpClient {